carbon-design-system/design-system-website/src/content/style/motion/motion.md

 | Panels/modals            | 110-200ms |
 | Page transitions         | 200-500ms |

-### Easing
+### Precise easing

-Strictly linear movement appears strange and distracting to the human eye.
-IBM elements speed up and slow down smoothly and quickly, obeying the physics of a light-weight material.
+Strictly linear movement appears unnatural to the human eye.
+Elements on the screen speed up quickly and slow down smoothly, obeying the physics of a light-weight material.

-"Easing curves" are useful to describe the precise amount of accelerations in motion.
+"Easing curves" describe the precise amount of accelerations in motion.
 Our easing curves start with a small, but non-zero, velocity, giving an energetic, crisp feel to the behaviors of the elements.
-There are three easing curves, `ease-in`, `ease-out`, and `ease-in-out`, each fitted for a different situations.
+Three easing curves, `ease-in`, `ease-out`, and `ease-in-out`, each serve different purposes.

 <div data-insert-component="MotionExample" data-props="easing,Easing,No-Easing"></div>

-You can think of "in" and "out" as referring to the beginning and end of a motion.
-So an `ease-out` motion will slow down into its final position, while an `ease-in` motion will start slowly and accelerate.
+The beginning and end of a motion are called "in" and "out."
+An `ease-in` motion will start slowly and accelerate while an `ease-out` motion slows down to its final position.
 An `ease-in-out` motion combines both, featuring a slow start and a slow finish.

 **Ease-out:** `cubic-bezier(0, 0, 0.38, 0.9)`

 Use ease-out when adding elements to the view (example: entrance of model, toaster), or changing states as a result of users' input for micro-interactions (example:  dropdown opening or toggle).
-The element would appear energetically and decelerates as it arrives final state.
+An element should appear energetically and decelerate as it arrives at its final state.

 <div data-insert-component="MotionExample" data-props="ease-out"></div>

 **Ease-in:** `cubic-bezier(0.2, 0, 1, 0.9)`

-Use ease-in when removing elements from the view.
-Good examples are closing a model or deleting a card.
-The element would speed up as it exits, implying it is not coming back.
+Use ease-in when removing elements from the view (examples: closing a model, toaster).
+The element should speed up as it exits, implying that it's not coming back.

 <div data-insert-component="MotionExample" data-props="ease-in"></div>

 **Ease-in-out:** `cubic-bezier(0.2, 0, 0.38, 0.9)`

-`ease-in-out` is used when an element is visible in the beginning, and is still visible at the end of the motion.
-Card expansion and list sorting are good examples – the element does not completely enter or exit the view (the screen, or browser window), but simply becomes repositioned or transformed.
+Use `ease-in-out` when an element is visible in the beginning, and is still visible at the end of the motion.
+Tiles expanding and table rows sorting are good examples.
+The element does not completely enter or exit the view (the screen, or browser window), but simply becomes repositioned or transformed.

 <div data-insert-component="MotionExample" data-props="standard"></div>